Liberals Take Canada’s 2019 Elections with Minority Government!

 The main thing to remember is that almost all of the leading political parties seem to have the same positive outlook towards immigration.
-Whether its Liberal or Conservative, all agreed that inviting foreigners to migrate to Canada could only have a positive effect on the country’s economy as well as create a multicultural community that is welcoming of all races, religions and cultures and finds strength in its diversity.
+Whether it's Liberal or Conservative, all agreed that inviting foreigners to immigrate to Canada could only have a positive effect on the country’s economy as well as create a multicultural community that is welcoming of all races, religions and cultures and finds strength in its diversity.

 For more information on the Canadian immigration system and how we can assist you with the immigration process or your visa application, visit our blog here and let us help you take the first step in your path towards your new life in Canada.